Wellbeing

 Our teeth do so much for us.
 They’re sturdy little pearls, made up of strong, bone-like tissue and wrapped in shiny protective enamel.

-But they’re not designed to be clenched together for too long, or to forcefully grate against each other.
+But they’re not designed to be clenched together for too long; forcefully grating them against each other night after night can cause problems.
 Many of us do this without even realising – gritting or gnashing our teeth through a stressful day, grinding them rhythmically back and forth in our sleep.
 When it becomes a regular pattern, it can cause persistent aches and pains, and potentially more serious damage to the teeth and jaw.

 What causes teeth grinding?